acouvreur/slides/sablier/slides.md

 layout: intro
 ---

-Alexis Couvreur
+# Alexis Couvreur
+Fullstack Software Engineer

+Working at the National Bank of Canada for SII Canada

 ---
+layout: statement
+---

+# Reducing infrastructure costs boils down to turning apps off when you don’t use them

+---
 layout: fact
 ---
-# Scale to zero?
+# Scaling to zero

 Scaling to zero allows workloads to be run only when there is demand